nikolayk812/genai-go/08-testing/README.md

 - `main()`: The entry point of the application.
 It calls the `run()` function and logs any errors.
 - `run()`: The main logic of the application.
 It performs the following steps:
   1. Runs an Ollama container using Testcontainers for Golang.
 The image used is `mdelapenya/llama3.2:0.3.13-1b`, loading the `llama3.2:1b` model.
-  2. Retrieves the connection string for the running container.
+  1. Retrieves the connection string for the running container.
-  3. Creates a new Ollama language model instance, which is used as the chat model.
+  1. Creates a new Ollama language model instance, which is used as the chat model.
-  4. The chat model is asked directly for a response to a fixed question.
+  1. The chat model is asked directly for a response to a fixed question.
 The model does not have any context about the question.
   1. Runs an Ollama container using Testcontainers for Golang.
-The image used is `mdelapenya/all-minilm:0.3.13-22m`, loading the `all-minilm:22m` model.
+The image used is `mdelapenya/bge-m3:0.3.13-567m`, loading the `bge-m3:567m` model, which is useful for large text generation.
-  3. From this Ollama container, it creates a new Ollama language model instance, which is used as the embedder for the RAG model.
+  1. From this Ollama container, it creates a new Ollama language model instance, which is used as the embedder for the RAG model.
-  4. Runs a store container using Testcontainers for Golang, and it is used to store and retrieve embeddings for the RAG.
+  1. Runs a store container using Testcontainers for Golang, and it is used to store and retrieve embeddings for the RAG.
-  5. Ingests some markdown documents about Testcontainers Cloud into the vector store, using the embedder.
+  1. Ingests some markdown documents about Testcontainers Cloud into the vector store, using the embedder.
-  6. Performs a search in the store to retrieve the most similar embeddings to the original fixed question.
+  1. Performs a search in the store to retrieve the most similar embeddings to the original fixed question.
-  7. If there are no results, the program exits with an error message.
+  1. If there are no results, the program exits with an error message.
-  8. If there are results, the program builds a chat language model using Ollama (image `mdelapenya/llama3.2:0.3.13-1b` and model `llama3.2:1b`).
+  1. If there are results, the program builds a chat language model using Ollama (image `mdelapenya/llama3.2:0.3.13-1b` and model `llama3.2:1b`).
-  9. Using the relevant content from the store search results, the program generates a streaming response to the user's prompt.
+  1. Using the relevant content from the store search results, the program generates a streaming response to the user's prompt.

 ## Running the Example